ostinelli/misultin/README.txt

        - added SSL support for websockets [enhancement track #25, thanks to viplifes]
        - Misultin can now be started without a registered name or with a different name, so that multiple versions of misultin can be started on a single node
+       - added support for IP address specified in tuple format [thanks to okeuday for suggestion]
        - added Comet Long Polling example
        - added Comet iFrame example
        - added the killing of alive processes on server shutdown